merenlab/merenlab.org/courses/PFLS/index.md

 What if we didn't want to use `!`?
 What is it we would need to do to get the numbers that are not greater than 2?

-This is a good time to have a look at all the operators that one can use wen they are forming their conditions:
+This is a good time to have a look at all the operators that one can use when they are forming their conditions:

 | Operator          | Description                                                                 | Example                          |
 |-------------------|-----------------------------------------------------------------------------|----------------------------------|